-Sustainability indicators measure how the environmental or social characteristics promoted by the
+Sustainability indicators measure how the environmental or social characteristics promoted by the financial product are attained.

 What environmental and/or social characteristics are promoted by this financial product?

 While prioritising the financial outcomes of the Portfolio, the Sub-Advisor promotes environmental and social characteristics by integrating the following responsible investment measures into the investment decision-making process: